charonn0/GameOfLife/readme.md

-This version uses a DXSurface instead of a Canvas control to display the world.
-The DXSurface control is available from the DXPlugin.rbx plugin which is included in the RealStudio examples.
+This version uses a Canvas control to display the world.
+See the DXPlugin branch for a DirectX version.